thosgood/this-weeks-finds/markdown/201-250/week213.md

                                 ----------------   X

-We've got a function p: Y \to X, and sitting over each point of X are the same number of points of Y, living on different "sheets" that look locally just like X. You should imagine the sheets being able to twist around from place to place, like the edges of a Moebius strip.
+We've got a function p\colon  Y \to  X, and sitting over each point of X are the same number of points of Y, living on different "sheets" that look locally just like X. You should imagine the sheets being able to twist around from place to place, like the edges of a Moebius strip.